DAS ETH in Data Science

 Programme description

-The interdisciplinary programme conveys knowledge across the fields of mathematics, computer science and electrical engineering.
-This includes all levels of abstraction of technologies relevant to data science, from hardware and electronics, clusters and networks, through big data systems, to machine learning, algorithms and statistics.
-It also offers insights into political, societal, legal, ethical and privacy aspects of data science.
+The interdisciplinary programme spanning the fields of mathematics, computer science and electrical engineering.
+This includes a range of relevant technologies, from hardware and electronics, clusters and networks, through to big data systems, machine learning, algorithms and statistics.
+The programme also offers insights into the political, social, legal, and ethical aspects of data science.

 Objectives